Dansby Swanson Player Props: Cubs vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.5 K/9, the fourth-best in the league.

-- The Blue Jays have the top team ERA among all MLB pitching staffs (3.73).
+- The Blue Jays' 3.73 team ERA leads all league pitching staffs.

-- Blue Jays pitchers combine to give up 140 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Berrios will look for his 10th victory when he gets the start for the Blue Jays, his 24th of the season.
-He is 9-7 with a 3.38 ERA and 129 strikeouts in 136 2/3 innings pitched.

-- In his last outing on Saturday against the Boston Red Sox, the righty tossed 5 2/3 innings, giving up three earned runs while surrendering six hits.
+- In his last outing on Sunday against the Boston Red Sox, the righty threw seven innings, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.